Language

 Total Cost $0.00

-Use Preset Size dropdown to quickly fill common lumber dimensions
+Use the Preset Size dropdown to fill common lumber dimensions instantly

-Switch to Log (Doyle) mode to calculate board feet from raw logs
+Switch to Log (Doyle) mode to estimate board feet from raw logs

 Add items to the Material List to track total board feet for your project